 Low libido in women and men.
 This is also linked to copper imbalance.
 Since copper raises the hair and tissue calcium level, women, in particular, with very high copper levels or hidden copper on their hair analyses, often lose interest in sex.
 Their energy declines and the body can become a bit ÒnumbÓ because excessive tissue calcium tends to render the nervous system less sensitive.

 Low sexual interest in men is also related to copper, which interferes with zinc metabolism in many instances.
-MenÕs sperm and fluids are very rich in zinc.
-If they become depleted, male fertility and male sexual performance will always suffer.
-Most of the time, these problems are easy to overcome by correcting the levels of zinc and copper in the body using nutritional balancing methods.
+MenÕs sperm and fluids are rich in zinc.
+If they become depleted, male fertility and male sexual performance will suffer.

 Estrogen dominance and copper.
 Copper-toxic women are often estrogen dominant.
 This means they have more estrogen in their bodies, proportionately, than they have progesterone.
-A nutritional balancing program will correct this.
+A development program will correct this.
 We do not need or ever recommend hormone replacement or bi-identical hormone therapy.
 We find it increases cancer in the body, even if one is unaware of it.
 For details, read Hormone Replacement Therapy.